gndzyaren/MARS-Rover-Simulation/README.md

 This project is licensed.
 See the LICENSE file for details.

 🤝 Contributing
-We welcome contributions!
+Welcome to contributions!
 If you have suggestions for improvements, bug fixes, or new features, feel free to submit a pull request.
 Please ensure all contributions are well-documented and adhere to the project's coding standards.

 📬 Contact